shan-kmr/loop-news/README.md

 2. App lists all past searches in the sidebar
 3. When a history item is selected:
    - Cached search results are retrieved
+   - If results are older than 10 minutes, a background refresh is triggered
    - Articles are sorted and grouped
    - If summaries don't exist in cache, they're generated and saved back
    - Results are displayed with the same UI as search results